tildearrow/kwin-lowlatency/README.md

 # note for NVIDIA users

-this will most likely not work. sorry.
-I don't have an NVIDIA card to test with so I can't ensure it will work for you. please see [bug #2](https://github.com/tildearrow/kwin-lowlatency/issues/2).
+this will most likely not work well. sorry. however, I am working on it as of now! please see [bug #2](https://github.com/tildearrow/kwin-lowlatency/issues/2).

 # KWin-lowlatency